alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

---- We have used flake8, black and isort as tools for styling our code.
+--- We have used `flake8`, `black` and `isort` as tools for styling our code.
 We have used flake8 to check if our code is pep8 compliant.
-Then, black to reformat the code automatically to pep8 compliant, instead of fixing our own errors manually.
-Lastly, we have used the library isort to sort imports alphabetically and automatically separated into sections and by type.
+Then, `black` to reformat the code automatically to be pep8 compliant, which automates the formatting.
+Lastly, we have used the library `isort` to sort imports alphabetically and automatically separate them into sections and by type.
 These tools are convenient for larger projects since it is good practice that all people working together in the same project have the same format and style. ---

 ## Version control